davedawkins/Sutil/README.md

     ] <| withStyle localCss
 ```

-Sveltish introduces `addClass` as an experimental pseudo-style, which can provide a kind of style inheritance.
+Sutil introduces `addClass` as an experimental pseudo-style, which can provide a kind of style inheritance.

 ```f#
     let localCss = [